 Shrimp Alfredo Pasta is so creamy and rich, your whole family will love it.
 Made with garlic, cheese, and cream, this delicious shrimp pasta dish is always a favorite.

-For some more great pasta recipes, try our Cajun shrimp pasta and Tuscan chicken pasta, too.
+For some more great pasta recipes, try this Cajun shrimp pasta and Tuscan chicken pasta, too.

 - Season the shrimp.
 Sprinkle the raw shrimp with salt and pepper.